 Engine and Transmission

 We must commend Chevrolet for making superior-quality engines.
-In our Chevy Colorado vs Silverado comparison, we believe Silverado is better.
+In our comparison between Chevy Colorado and Silverado comparison, we believe Silverado is better.

 However, the Silverado has a more dominant base engine: 4.3-L V6, 305hp/3.5lb-ft than its counterpart.